 Designated an Area of Outstanding Natural Beauty (AONB), the Mendip Hills boast rocky peaks, breathtaking scenery and stunning walks.
 Enjoying remarkable views of the Somerset Levels, the Bristol Channel, North Devon and South Wales, the Mendips are best explored on foot.
 From Crook Peak to Ebbor Gorge and Black Down, discover breathtaking walks in the Mendip Hills and Somerset.

 One of South West England’s top attractions and a must-see on this tour, Cheddar Gorge is the largest gorge in England and is truly a feast for the eyes.
 Located in the Mendip Hills, the spectacular gorge offers arresting limestone cliffs, a breathtaking walk along the cliff edge and fantastic views of the Somerset countryside.
 Find out more with the Cheddar Gorge guide.

 Located south of the Mendip Hills, the medieval city of Wells offers a serene escape to striking architecture and charming British quintessence.
 The city’s top attractions include the majestic Wells cathedral, the enchanting Vicars’ Close (the most charming street in England), the delightful gardens of the Bishop’s Palace and quaint market town streets.
 Discover the medieval city with the Wells guide.

 One of Somerset’s key landmarks and a top place to visit on this road trip, Glastonbury Tor can be spotted from the Mendip Hills.
 Set atop a conical hill in the heart of Somerset, the 14th century tower enjoys splendid views of the medieval town of Glastonbury and the Somerset Levels.
-The town of Glastonbury also offers stunning medieval architecture and country charm, from Glastonbury Abbey to the Chalice Well.
+The town of Glastonbury also offers stunning medieval architecture and country charm, from a colourful high street to Glastonbury Abbey.